Getting Started

 }

-There's a full example using the model as well as the creation patch at the bottom of this page.
+There's a full example to demonstrate using the model as well as patches.

 Set up a database and migrations